Make Saving Money Easy: Practical Budgeting Tips to Reach Your Goals

 1. Habit Stacking And What It Is

-Habit stacking is a strategy used for building new habits by attaching them to habits that already exist.
+Habit stacking is a strategy used for building new habits by attaching them to existing habits.
 The idea is to create a cue for the new behavior by doing the old ones, making it easier to perform.

 It uses a trigger: Instead of relying on sheer willpower, you use a pre-existing habit as a source of a trigger.
 For example, brushing your teeth is an instilled behavior.
 By deciding to use mouthwash after you brush, the act of brushing your teeth serves as a reminder to use mouthwash.